There’s a limit on the total amount of benefit that most working age people can get. This is called the benefit cap.

 Who isn't affected?

-You’re not affected by the cap if you or your partner:
+You’re not affected by the cap if you:

-You’re also not affected by the benefit cap if you, your partner or any dependent children living with you get any of the following benefits:
+You’re also not affected by the benefit cap if you, your partner or any child under 18 living with you gets:

 If you are affected, the benefit cap might not affect your payments for up to 9 months.
 This is called the ‘grace period’.
 Read more about the benefit cap grace period on GOV.UK.